orcasrejoice/htb/README.md

 How to upgrade a non-interactive shell (reverse shell) to a fully interactive one

 ## ```linuxbash.md```
-Commands used in Linux and bash terminals
+Commands used in Linux and bash terminals, includes commands for ```nmap``` and other programs executed in terminal